dougbutner/web-4/README.md

 ## How do Time Tokens work?

-Time tokens hash a time unit with a unique user identifier, which is itself a hash of boimetric data
+Time tokens hash a time unit with a unique user identifier, which can be a hash of boimetric data, or a record from a federated biometric identification provider.

 ## Why can't web 3 do this?
 Provable democracy cannot be fully achieved in web 3.0, because there is no control over how many accounts a user may control.
 Instead, many different models have been developed to deal with this issue, most notably, proof of work, proof of stake, and delegated proof of stake.